 Cooking Tip: Work ahead!
 Many of these steps can be done ahead of time, like cooking the bacon, boiling the broccoli, or cooking the potatoes.
 Since my cooking time has to be swift in the evening, working ahead a tad is a game changer!

 We’d love for you to give this recipe a try, as well as the recipes in our cookbook, From Freezer to Table.
 In addition to the simple, delicious recipes in our book, you’ll find loads of information on freezer cooking, hosting freezer cooking parties, and running a on-going freezer club.
 Snag a copy today!P.S.
 Are you looking for extra side income?
-I make over $85,000 a year blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).
+I make full-time income blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).